• Skip to primary navigation

 Attending your beat meeting will give you the opportunity to get to know the officers that work on your beat, provide information about you and your neighbors concerns to police, meet other residents in your beat who may be working on similar issues and bring back the latest information from police to your neighbors.

-Due to the COVID-19 Pandemic, all beat meetings are currently held virtually.
 To sign up please email the CAPS office, CAPS.019District@chicagopolice.org.

 Get Involved with Your District Advisory Committee